CodeJA91/codeja91.github.io/README.md

 * (1).
 Click this URL: https://github.com/CodeJA91/codeja91.github.io/archive/main.zip
 * (2).
 If it hasn't begun downloading, paste the URL into your preferred web browser's address bar, after which the download should start automatically.
 * (3).
-Extract the contents of the now downloaded .zip onto any location on your computer, then navigate and open the folder: "my-first-webpage-main".
+Extract the contents of the now downloaded .zip onto any location on your computer, then navigate and open the folder: "codeja91.github.io-main".
 * (4).
-Select and right-click "my-first-webpage.html".
+Select and right-click "codeja91.github.io-main".
 * (5).
 Select "Open With" in the context menu.
 * (6).
 Select your preferred internet browser.